Project Case Studies

 The innovation strategy we developed and recommended also made feature development and segment targeting very straightforward for the client.

-Heavy Equipment - Innovation Strategy Development
+Innovation Strategy Development

 My client, a major manufacturer of heavy equipment, was looking for ways to improve their products and potentially disrupt the market for equipment operators moving materials around a construction site.